-- 1. Incident Commander, Principal, or designee Actions - Assess life/safety issues immediately. - Notify 9-1-1 and WCSD School Police Department. - Consult with local emergency responders and emergency management agencies and monitor the situation. - Activate School Incident Response Team (SIRT). - Designate an administrator or staff member to coordinate with emergency responders at their command post; provide a site map and keys to emergency responders.
+- Assess life/safety issues immediately. - Notify 9-1-1 and WCSD School Police Department. - Consult with local emergency responders and emergency management agencies and monitor the situation.

+- Activate School Incident Response Team (SIRT). - Designate an administrator or staff member to coordinate with emergency responders at their command post; provide a site map and keys to emergency responders. - Do not allow staff and students to enter the building until proper authorities have determined that it is safe to do so. - Document all actions taken.

-- Do not allow staff and students to enter the building until proper authorities have determined that it is safe to do so. - Document all actions taken. - 2.
-School Incident Response Team (SIRT) Actions - Activate Evacuation/Shelter/Care Team. - Account for all staff, students, and visitors (according to FA12). - Take appropriate life/safety action and safeguard school property. - When safe to do so: - Activate Medical Emergency Response Team (MERT). - Disseminate pertinent information about the incident and follow-up actions. - Implement the Sierra Nevada Academy Charter School (SNACS) Communication Plan. - Activate the School Crisis Response Team. - Activate Reunification Team. - Note available and needed resources. - Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc. - Document all actions taken.
+- Activate Evacuation/Shelter/Care Team. - o Account for all staff, students, and visitors. - Take appropriate life/safety action and safeguard school property. - When safe to do so: - Activate Medical Emergency Response Team (MERT). - Disseminate pertinent information about the incident and follow-up actions. - Implement the Sierra Nevada Academy Charter School (SNACS) Communication Plan. - Activate the School Crisis Response Team. - Activate Reunification Team. - Note available and needed resources. - Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc. - Document all actions taken.